JuliaNeuralGraphics/GaussianSplatting.jl/README.md

 https://github.com/user-attachments/assets/07735cdb-d8b3-49a5-8d91-173c5304ae94

-See `examples/pos_opt.jl` for simple demo of camera pose optimization.
+See `examples/pos_opt.jl` for a simple demo of camera pose optimization (move camera to a location, given image taken from that location).

 ## Datasets